ssh-connection-manager/file/README.md

-Package for work with files
+Module for work with files